Kaedenn/scarpet/smart_lighter.md

 ### `save`: Save configuration to file

-This command will save the current configuration values to a file.
-This allows for a temporary configuration set that will be refreshed on reload or `/smart_lighter load`.
+This command is shorthand for `/smart_lighter config save`.

 ### `load`: Reload configuration from file

-This command will overwrite the current configuration values with the values saved via a previous `/smart_lighter save` command.
+This command is shorthand for `/smart_lighter config show`.

 ### `give`: Give the player the Auto Lighter item